citrix/delivery-controller-sdk/docs/ADIdentity/Reset-AcctServiceGroupMembership.md

 ```
 c:\PS>Get-ConfigRegisterdServiceInstance -ServiceType Config -AdminAddress OtherServer.example.com | Reset-AcctServiceGroupmembership
 ```
-   Description<br>-----------<br>Reset the service group membership for a service in a deployment where the configuration service that is configured and running on a machine named 'OtherServer.example.com'.
+   Description<br>-----------<br>Reset the service group membership for a service in a deployment where the configuration service is configured and running on a machine named 'OtherServer.example.com'.